-Verify permission from any teacher(s), instructional support personnel, and the families and/or guardians of the students who will appear in the video recordings and/or of students whose work you will submit for Instructional Cycle 2.
+Choose one class as the focus for Instructional Cycle 2.
+Verify permission from the teacher(s) and families and/or guardians of the students who will appear in the video recordings and/or of students whose work you will submit for Instructional Cycle 2.